Why do we have Election Rules?

 If a student is dissatisfied with the outcome of the grievance, they may be able to request the opportunity to appeal.
 The appeal stage will not usually consider the issues afresh or involve a further investigation.

-Appeals must be made in writing no later than 3 hours of the decision and must be submitted in the normal procedure outlined above.
+Appeals must be made in writing no later than 1 hour of the decision and must be submitted in the normal procedure outlined above.
 This will normally be considered by the Returning Officer and can be escalated to the External Appeals Officer in some incidences.

 The RO will decide whether to accept (uphold) or reject the appeal, and you will be notified in writing of any resulting action.

-A member of the SU may appeal to the External Appeals Officer (through the Returning Officer) against a ruling of the Returning Officer or their deputy.
+A member of the SU may appeal to the External Appeals Officer (through the Returning Officer) against a ruling of the Returning Officer or their Deputy.

 Any queries in relation to our election rules should be addressed to the DRO and sent to this email address: sureturningofficer@bath.ac.uk